Cabo Verde International Film Festival: Management

 CVIFF's executive producer is Suely Neves.
 A graduate of University of Massachusetts Amherst, she wrote her graduate thesis for SIT Graduate Institute on Cape Verde's deportation policies.
 She has been a project officer at the International Organization for Migration and 3x3 basketball coordinator.

 History

 The film festival first premiered in October 2010 in Espargos, Sal.
-While originally conceived in 2008, the idea of a film festival had to be postponed due to the financial crisis.
+While originally conceived in 2008, the idea of a film festival was postponed due to the 2008 financial crisis.
 The first event had a total of five films screened which Neves has said was a positive start for the newly organized event.
-At the time, CVIFF was unable to secure sponsorships from businesses or cultural organizations which would remain a problem for at least the next three years.
+At the time, CVIFF was unable to secure sponsorships from businesses or cultural organizations, which would remain a problem for at least the next three years.

 In 2014, it was reported that Hollywood filmmaker Mike Costa would be participating in that year's CVIFF as a panelist and jury member.
 The year prior the festival partnered with the African-American Film Critics Association to increase American presence there.